ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 Bark Bark Bark 🐕‍🦺!
 ```

 Of course, some readers may have a question about how the example is written.
-In particular…
+Two things, in particular…